imaginevision/Z-Camera-Doc/E2/http.md

 ```

 ### Manage the files in camera
-The layout of the folder is base on DCF rule, but we change the naming rule.
+The layout of the folder is based on DCF rule, but we change the naming rule.

-To get file from the camera, you need to list out the folders first.
+To get files from the camera, you need to list out the folders first.

 ```HTTP
 GET /DCIM/